FacuJulia/Scientific-Computing-with-Python-Certification/README.md

-# Scientific Computing-with Python Certification
+# Scientific Computing with Python Certification

 Certification from FreeCodeCamp